DUNE-DAQ/docs/docs/packages/daqsystemtest/integtest/README.md

 ```
 pytest -s -k TPG 3ru_3df_multirun_test.py
 ```

+The `dunedaq_integtest_bundle.sh` script can be used to run sets of tests from various repositories.
+Please see [here](../docs/bundle_script_overview.md) for more information.

 For reference, here are the ideas behind the tests that currently exist in this repository: